ArshSB/ArshSB/README.md

 <h1 align="center">---===≡≡≡☆</h1>
 <p style="font-size:12px" align="left">Hi, my name is Arsh.
-I am a CS student learning to become a professional software developer.
-Developing useful and practical tools is one of my favorite things to do.
-I love programming because of the freedom it brings; you only need a laptop and internet connection to learn great things and create value!</p>
+I am a CS student learning to become an efficient software developer. .
+I love programming because of the freedom it brings; you only need a laptop and internet connection to learn great things and create value!
+Developing useful and practical tools is one of my favorite things to do:</p>

 - 🔭 I’m currently working on improving **Succinct**, a React app that allows you to get text summaries of Youtube videos and more!